Present: Associate Professor, Materials Science and Engineering Department, İzmir Institute of Technology, Turkey.

 Present: Principal Scientist, Korimako Chemical Limited, New Zealand

-Kendrick's project gives him a strong background in molecular cloning for site-directed mutagenesis, protein expression using E. coli and S. cerevisiae, membrane protein purification with the use of detergent micelles and relevant chromatography techniques (IMAC, affinity, and size exclusion), biophysical techniques such as EPR (including quantitative EPR), DEER, and power saturation, as well as basic knowledge into computational techniques such as MATLAB, PyMOL, Mathematica, etc. for data processing.
+Kendrick is coadvised by Prof. Michelle O'Malley (ChE) and Prof. Songi Han (DCB).
+His project gives him a strong background in molecular cloning for site-directed mutagenesis, protein expression using E. coli and S. cerevisiae, membrane protein purification with the use of detergent micelles and relevant chromatography techniques (IMAC, affinity, and size exclusion), biophysical techniques such as EPR (including quantitative EPR and power saturation) and DEER, as well as basic knowledge into computational techniques such as MATLAB, PyMOL, Mathematica, etc. for data processing.
 He also has strong interests in medicine, drug discovery, pharmacology, and neurology.

 Present: Research Associate - Formulation Development, Regeneron Pharmaceuticals, Inc.